 Morning Session – Drawing and Painting: Students work on independent projects that expose them to a variety of 2D media, including graphite, oil pastels, charcoal and paint.
 Projects will include portraiture, still-life, and master copies.

 Afternoon Session: Each week presents a different theme that introduces students to art material that encourages fun and exploration.
 They will be exposed to resist techniques, classical sculpture, ceramic hand-building, fiber arts and alternative paint media.

-CURRENTLY AT HERSH FINE ART:
+PREVIOUSLY AT HERSH FINE ART: